Alejandra Lagunes

-Alejandra Lagunes Soto Ruiz (born December 11, 1971); is a Mexican communicator, who is currently serving as Senator in the Mexican Congress.
-She served as National Digital Strategy Coordinator for México's Office of the Presidency.
+Alejandra Lagunes Soto Ruiz (born December 11, 1971) is a Mexican Senator.
+She served as National Digital Strategy Coordinator for México's Office of the Presidency (2012-2018).

 She was Google Mexico co-founder worked for companies as a sales manager for both MSN and Yahoo.
 She also worked as press chief for the presidency of Ernesto Zedillo (1994–2000).

-She was named one of the most influential women in Mexico by Forbes in 2013.
+She was named the most influential women in Mexico by Forbes.

 Early life and education

 Born in December 1971 in Mexico City; Lagunes Soto Ruiz obtained the bachelor's degree in Communication sciences at the Monterrey Institute of Technology and Higher Education(1990–1994).

 After graduating, she specialized in political communications, public image and politics psychology research.

 Early professional career

 During Zedillo's Administration (1994–2000), Lagunes was head of the Press Office for the Presidency of Mexico until 1999.
 From 2000 to 2005 she was sales manager in Yahoo and led the area of strategic planning and executive MSN premium accounts.

 In 2008 she co-founded Google Mexico directing the commercial area, following her experience in the field sales.

 In 2009 directed the commercial and digital strategy of Televisa Interactive Media.